| EXTRACT FROM: BORN WITH A TARTAN SPOON

 scary to witness in a five year old.
 So Torq was used to working

+with difficult actors.
 But this particular night, Torq had something extra special to

 show us which was doubly exciting because we were supposed to be

+going to sleep.
+'Yes, yes, show us!' we cried.
 A moment later he was pushing a large board into the room.
 What

 was this?
 Stage scenery?
 He turned it round.
 It was a large pin-board